rahul-soshte/experimental-chain/README.md

 # Experimental Chain made using Substrate

-A new FRAME-based Substrate node, ready for hacking :rocket:
+Can be run only on a single node.

 ## Local Development

-Follow these steps to prepare a local Substrate development environment :hammer_and_wrench:
+Follow these steps to prepare a local Substrate development environment

 ### Setup